Germany Travel FAQ

 Q. Can I book hotels as I go?
 Or should I book everything in advance?

 A. We highly recommend booking accommodations in advance (we do).
-Especially if you’re traveling during the busy season (summer, Oktoberfest, Christmas market season, etc), want to stay in the old town, need a room for more than 2 people or want specific amenities (like A/C ).
+Especially if you’re traveling during the busy season (summer, Oktoberfest, Christmas market season, etc), if you want to stay in the old town, need a room for more than 2 people or want specific amenities (like A/C ).

 We’ve had clients wait and then find that a local event (or a concert, game, etc) they didn’t know about made rooms scarce and expensive!
 And, do you really want to spend your sight-seeing or relaxation time in Germany stressing about finding a room for the night – and potentially not having the amenities you’re looking for or paying more than you’d like?